The new workspace experience in Power BI

 - Contact list: In the new workspaces, you can specify who receives notification about workspace activity.

-- Create template apps: You can only create template apps in the new workspaces.
+- Create template apps: You can create template apps only in the new workspaces.
 Template apps are apps that you can distribute to customers outside of your organization.
 Those customers can then connect to their own data with your template app.
 Read more about template apps.